 Ugly but tasty, darling.

-You've heard the news, right?
-It's all over the blogsphere.
+It's all over the Internet.
 And foodie sites galore.
 Bunny food rocks.
-Dark leafy greens just might save our lives, so packed are they with deeply needed nourishment and nutrition.
-And kale!
 Tuscan kale is the queenly green It Girl.

 I resisted her charms at first, I admit.
 I tip-toed into kale territory last year, with a hefty head of curly kale.
 And found it, shall we say, a tad, um, swampy.
 For my taste, anyway.
 I'm a woman who loves wedge salad, after all, believing (without irony) that a thick slice of crisp, cold iceberg lettuce is the perfect summer vegetable.
 And highly underrated.